-This Harvard research is a large-scale quantitative analysis of Chinese censorship.
+This Harvard research is a large- scale quantitative analysis of Chinese censorship.
 However, the data informing this research was all collected from public media platforms to which researchers have easy access, such as Weibo and other BBS online forums.
 As for private media platforms, neither QQ nor WeChat, the two dominant social media platforms, were covered by this research.
 The reason, as Chapter 2 noted, is because the privacy settings on these two social media platforms are much stricter than on public digital media platforms.
 It is impossible to gain access to content on personal social media profiles unless the researchers themselves become online 'friends' of millions of individuals, which is also impossible.
 Given that both public digital media platforms and personal social media profiles are subject to the same censorship mechanism, the Harvard research throws light on our understanding of the censorship of personal QQ and WeChat.
-In the light of such a report the responsibility of the ethnography, with its access to hundreds of personal social media profiles of ordinary Chinese people, is to provide a more detailed and nuanced picture that simply cannot be achieved from merely quantitative analysis.
+In the light of such reports the responsibility of the ethnography, with its access to hundreds of personal social media profiles of ordinary Chinese people, is to provide a more detailed and nuanced picture that simply cannot be achieved from merely quantitative analysis.

-The living experience of politics - offline and online

-The section above is clearly significant in addressing one of the most common questions, namely 'What do ordinary Chinese people think about internet censorship and how do they deal with it?'
-Yet the problem is that both question and answer tie the issue of politics almost entirely to the question of censorship.
-What if the majority of ordinary Chinese people are not particularly engaged with issues of censorship, nor feel that they have any particular experience of internet censorship on their social media profiles?
+7. 1.
+2 The living experience of politics, offline and online issues of censorship, nor feel that they have any particular experience of internet censorship on their social media profiles?
 The section that follows is very different because it is derived not from questions posed by outsiders, but is rather an attempt to engage with the practices encountered through the ethnography.
 This leads to a much broader interpretation of politics, in which issues of censorship are not particularly prevalent.